roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/OSS volumes/Use statically provisioned OSS volumes.md

           otherOpts: "-o max_stat_cache_size=0 -o allow_other"
     ```

-3. Use the secret in a volume.
+3. Use the Secret in a volume.

-    Specify the secret in the secretRef field of the volume.
+    Specify the Secret in the secretRef field of the volume.

     ```
-    apiVersion: apps/v1
+    apiVersion: extensions/v1beta1
     kind: Deployment
     metadata:
       name: nginx-oss-deploy1